Zikun-Yang/FusionSeekerPro/README.md

 fusionseekerpro --bam testdata/test.bam  -o test_out/ --datatype isoseq --ref testdata/test.fa.gz
 ```
 Output should be identical to confident_genefusion.txt and confident_genefusion_transcript_sequence.fa in the testdata folder, with 1 gene fusion and its transcript sequence.
-(The FusionSeekerPro gene fusion discovery on test dataset should finish within several minutes with 4 CPUs and 2GB memory.)

 ## <a name="usage"></a> Usage